 Former deputy Finance Minister Ali Babacan's Democracy and Progress Party (DEVA) released a statement slamming the Turkish Statistical Institute's (TÜİK) March workforce data, which revealed a dip in unemployment numbers from March 2019 despite mass layoffs related to the COVID-19 pandemic.

-TÜİK data revealed an unemployment rate of 13.2 percent in March, which is almost an entire percentage point lower than the previous year’s numbers for the same month.
+TÜİK data revealed an unemployment rate of 13.2 percent in March, which is almost an entire percentage point lower than the previous year's numbers for the same month.1 in 4 workers in Istanbul has lost job because of coronavirus, says report

 In direct contradiction with the previous statistics, TÜİK said that the rate of employment had fallen by 3.4 percent from March 2019, reaching 42 percent.